g14a/metana/docs/features.md

       --config string   config gen (default is $HOME/.metana.yaml)
 ```

-Even the `wipe` command takes configuration from your `.metana.yml` file if there is one present.
+Even the `wipe` command takes configuration from your `.metana.yml` file one exists.
 Otherwise the priority order is considered while wiping.